Success Stories

 Ed Carpenter Racing + Hurco

 Ed Carpenter Racing (ECR) partnered with Hurco to gain an edge in the competitive world of IndyCar.
-Two Hurco CNC machines grind out parts for the motorsports team located in Speedway, Indiana.
+Two Hurco CNC machines grind out parts for the motorsports team located in Indianapolis, Indiana.
 In return, the Hurco logo is displayed on the team’s cars and uniforms in addition to special access for customer events during the IndyCar season.

 Setup Time

 "Switching from manual machining to 3-axis CNC, setup times have been reduced, even with the need for cutting soft jaws.
 Although the soft jaws take a lot of time that would not have been spent necessarily in the manual world, the time savings incurred is priceless.
 The CNC's manual jog and DRO also save time making part setup quick.
-I would imagine that when I make the switch to 5-axis machining, setup times will be reduced again, possibly more than the reduction from manual to 3-axis.The need for only two setups per part vs. six (or even more) will reduce setup times tremendously and I am looking forward to making the switch," said Ott.
+I would imagine that when I make the switch to 5-axis machining, setup times will be reduced again, possibly more than the reduction from manual to 3-axis.The need for only two setups per part vs. six (or even more) will reduce setup times tremendously, and I am looking forward to making the switch," said Ott.

 Workholding/Tooling Reductions

 “Workholding was nearly non-existent in the manual world, so moving into 3-axis opened up a new world for me with fixturing.
-I have built some pretty extravagant fixtures for machining 4-6 sides of a part (not including the initial 'first op' side).
-A great deal of the work I do on the Hurco is experimental and proprietary damper parts.The Dampers, or 'shock absorbers' are one of the most important parts of an Indy car and Hurco has allowed us to make strides in developing our own manifolds for managing fluid flow.
-These parts require multiple fixtures for machine opps on all sides and some angular setups.I am eager to get started with the VMX42SRTi and reduce my fixturing to one simple mount for the other 5 sides of a part or 'hemisphere' if you will.”
+I have built some pretty extravagant fixtures for machining four-six sides of a part (not including the initial 'first op' side).
+A great deal of the work I do on the Hurco is experimental and proprietary damper parts.The Dampers, or 'shock absorbers,' are one of the most important parts of an Indy car, and Hurco has allowed us to make strides in developing our own manifolds for managing fluid flow.
+These parts require multiple fixtures for machine opps on all sides and some angular setups.
+I am eager to get started with the VMX42SRTi and reduce my fixturing to one simple mount for the other five sides of a part or 'hemisphere' if you will.”

 Part Accuracy